Skip to main content

 • Multi-Dimensional Condition Matching: Supports configuring match conditions by source, resource, title, content, level, and other fields

-• Pre-Filtering Noise Reduction: Events matching shield policies are marked as SHIELD status immediately after storage, bypassing subsequent aggregation and dispatch pipelines
+• Pre-Filtering Noise Reduction: Events matching shield policies are immediately marked as SHIELD status after storage, bypassing subsequent aggregation and dispatch pipelines

 Interface Guide: